MASCOT-NTNU/ES_3D/README.md

 ## MASCOT (Maritime Autonomous Ocean Sampling)

-I can try to add more content to my website [here you go](https://wiki.math.ntnu.no/mascot) to see more information about the details.
+For more information about the project description, please refer to [MASCOT at NTNU](https://wiki.math.ntnu.no/mascot) to see more information about the details.

-You can use the [editor on GitHub](https://github.com/MASCOT-NTNU/ES_3D/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown